·

 The only thing this piece needed was a slipcover makeover with fabric and design details that worked with her farmhouse-style living space.

-Tip #1: Chose a versatile fabric with good coverage.
+1. Chose a versatile fabric with good coverage.

-If you are slipcovering an upholstered piece that has pile or textured upholstery choose a tightly woven heavyweight fabric for best coverage.
+If you are slipcovering an upholstered piece that has pile or textured upholstery, choose a tightly woven heavyweight fabric for best coverage.

-Tip #2: Change the skirt design.
+2. Change the skirt design.

 Attached Back Cushion Removed